Thomas Hart Benton (politician): Jacksonian democracy

 Benton was the author of the first Homestead Acts, which encouraged settlement by giving land grants to anyone willing to work the soil.
 He pushed for greater exploration of the West, including support for his son-in-law John C. Frémont's numerous treks.
 He pushed hard for public support of the intercontinental railway and advocated greater use of the telegraph for long-distance communication.
 He was also a staunch advocate of the disenfranchisement and displacement of Native Americans in favor of European settlers.

 He was an orator and leader of the first class, able to stand his own with or against fellow senators Daniel Webster, Henry Clay, and John C. Calhoun.
 Although an expansionist, his personal morals made him opposed to greedy or underhanded behavior—thus his opposition to Fifty-Four Forty.
 Benton advocated the annexation of Texas and argued for the abrogation of the 1819 Adams-Onís Treaty in which the United States relinquished claims to that territory, but he was opposed to the machinations that led to its annexation in 1845 and the Mexican–American War.
 He believed that expansion was for the good of the country, and not for the benefit of powerful individuals.

 On February 28, 1844, Benton was present at the USS Princeton explosion when a cannon misfired on the deck while giving a tour of the Potomac River.
-The incident killed more than seven people, including United States Secretary of State Abel P. Upshur and United States Secretary of the Navy Thomas W. Gilmer, and wounded over twenty.
+The incident killed at least seven people, including United States Secretary of State Abel P. Upshur and United States Secretary of the Navy Thomas W. Gilmer, and wounded over twenty.
 Benton was one of the injured, but his injury was not serious and he did not miss one day from the Senate.

 Later Senate career and tension

 His loyalty to the Democratic Party was legendary.
 Benton was the legislative right-hand man for Andrew Jackson and continued this role for Martin Van Buren.
 With the election of James K. Polk, however, his power began to ebb, and his views diverged from the party's.
 His career took a distinct downturn with the issue of slavery.
 Benton, a southerner and slave owner, became increasingly uncomfortable with the topic.
 He was also at odds with fellow Democrats, such as John C. Calhoun, who he thought put their opinions ahead of the Union to a treasonous degree.
 With troubled conscience, in 1849 he declared himself "against the institution of slavery," putting him against his party and popular opinion in his state.
 In April 1850, during heated Senate floor debates over the proposed Compromise of 1850, Benton was nearly shot by pistol-wielding Mississippi Senator Henry S. Foote, who had taken umbrage to Benton's vitriolic sparring with Vice-President Millard Fillmore.
 Foote was wrestled to the floor, where he was disarmed.

+Benton has been described as "vain and pompous...yet he towered above his illustrious colleagues in intelligence, and integrity."
+The memoirs of a long-time Washington resident characterized the man and the decline in his electoral appeal over time: